stfc-sciml/e2e/case2/docs/Tutorial.md

 ```

 To run the model in CPU only mode you can pass the additional flag `--cpu-only`.

-## Post-processing
-There are two post-processing steps in the pipeline: inference and sst comparison.

 ### Inference
 After the model has been trained you can run it on a set of test images using the inference command.
 The inference command takes three arguments: